 Tax incentives and/or other incentives for drivers of electric vehicles in PA.

-The AFV Program offers rebates to assist eligible residents with the incremental cost of the purchase or lease of new AFVs, including all-electric vehicles (EVs), plug-in hybrid electric vehicles (PHEVs), hydrogen fuel cell electric vehicles (FCEVs), compressed natural gas (CNG) vehicles, electric motorcycles, and propane vehicles.
-Eligible FCEVs must have a total purchase price not exceeding $75,000, and all other eligible AFVs must have a total purchase price not exceeding $50,000.
-Beginning March 1, 2020, rebates are available in the following amounts:
+The AFV Program offers rebates to assist eligible residents with the incremental cost of the purchase or lease of new or pre-owned AFVs, including all-electric vehicles (EVs), plug-in hybrid electric vehicles (PHEVs), hydrogen fuel cell electric vehicles (FCEVs), compressed natural gas (CNG) vehicles, electric motorcycles, and propane vehicles.
+Eligible AFV purchase price not exceed $50,000.
+Rebates are available in the following amounts:

 |Vehicle Type||Rebate Amount|

 |CNG, PHEV, Propane, and Electric Motorcycle||$500|

 An additional rebate of $1,000 is available for all applicants that meet the low-income requirement, as defined by the U.S. Department of Health and Human Services.
 Applications much be received within six months of vehicle purchase.
 Rebates are awarded on a first-come, first-served basis.
 For more information, including forms and detailed requirements and restrictions, see the AFV Rebates website.

 (Reference Title 73 Pennsylvania Statutes, Chapter 18E, Section 1647.3)